OxalisCommunity/oxalis/README.md

 * `Provider net.sf.saxon.TransformerFactoryImpl not found` might be an XSLT implementation conflice between Oxalis and the [VEFA validator](https://github.com/difi/vefa-validator-app).
 VEFA needs XSLT 2.0 and explicitly set Saxon 9 as the transformer engine to the JVM.
 Since Saxon 9 is not used and included with Oxalis you'll end up with that error on the Oxalis side.
 To get rid of the error make sure you run Oxalis and VEFA in separate Tomcats/JVM processes.

+* `ValidatorException: PKIX path building failed` is probably because the receivers SSL certificate does not contain the correct certificate chain.
+The AS2 implementation needs to validate the SSL certificate chain and any intermediate certificates needs to be present.
+See the https://github.com/difi/oxalis/issues/173 for more info.

 # Build from source